ignite/web/packages/vuex/README.md

 const walletList = this.$store.common.wallet.wallets
 ```

-Unlocking a specific wallet from the wallet list and logging in
+Unlocking a specific wallet from the wallet list and logging in:

 ```js
 await this.$store.dispatch('common/wallet/unlockWallet', {